-Many majority movements are overtly hostile toward other groups and have explicit antiminority ideologies, including White Supremacist, anti-immigrant, or anti-Jewish or anti-Muslim or anti-Catholic movements.
+Many majority movements are overtly hostile toward other groups and have explicit anti-minority ideologies, including White Supremacist, anti-immigrant, or anti-Jewish or anti-Muslim or anti-Catholic movements.
 Such movements tend to appear in many multi-ethnic countries and are the subject of much of the "ethnic conflict" literature.
 Hostile majority movements tend to view minorities as threatening their status or power or cultural dominance.
 Hostile majority movements typically are aroused or enflamed by politicians whose goal is to gain votes and win elections.
-White supremacist movements appear to have been increasing in recent years in the US and elsewhere (Bonilla-Silva 2000).
+White supremacist movements appear to have been increasing in recent years in the US and elsewhere (Bonilla-Silva 2000), and seem especially active and virulent after the election of Obama.
+White supremacist movements are at this writing (summer 2016) highly visible in supporters of the Trump presidential campaign.

 Majority movements addressing non-ethnic issues such as gender, sexual orientation, class, environment, peace, or morality often have a shifting or mixed position with respect to minorities.
 In many cases, they see themselves as speaking for or to "society as a whole," and may encourage minorities to join them.
 However, majority movements addressing non-ethnic issues often take on an anti-minority agenda.
 Historical examples in the US include the [White] labor movement and the [White] women's movement, which each had factions in some eras that were virulently and even violently anti-minority.
 Moral reform and religious movements also often associate immorality or religious error with minorities.
 Many studies focus on the ways putatively general social issues or concerns are racialized.
-This is most clear with respect to crime control policies which disproportionately target minorities and are more supported in the US by Whites who are anti-minority (Staples 1975; Tonry 1995; Tonry and Melewski 2008; Unnever, Cullen and Jonson 2008; Weaver 2007).
+This is most clear with respect to crime control policies which disproportionately target minorities and are more supported in the US by Whites who are anti-minority (Staples 1975, Tonry 1995, Tonry and Melewski 2008, Unnever, Cullen and Jonson 2008, Weaver 2007).
 Felon disenfranchisement was promoted as an explicit way to maintain ethnic dominance (Behrens, Uggen and Manza 2003) On the opposite pole, Matsueda and Drakulich (2009) demonstrate that perceptions of bias in criminal justice is associated with other pro-minority attitudes and policy opinions.
 Opinions about social welfare programs in the US are also highly racialized, with Whites who dislike minorities being more opposed; Faist (1995) finds that this is a growing pattern in Germany as well as in the US.
-One phenomenon worthy of study is the extent to which populist anti-elite movements by ethnic majorities frequently become explicitly or implicitly nationalist and anti-minority in tone and practice.